blakedietz/blakedietz.me/content/posts/2020-10-24-react-code-splitting/index.md

 Application requirements vary tremendously from one application to another.
 This guide is not meant to be a prescriptive set of steps that anyone can apply to any single page application.
-This is a high level guide that gives you a few helpful tips and some starting points to guide you along your own journey to a more performant application.
+This is a high level guide that gives you a few helpful tips and some starting points to guide you along your own journey to a more performant frontend web application.

 For this guide we'll be analyzing performance for https://pencyclopedia.ink.
 This is a personal SaaS project that I've launched, so it's a little more real world than your usual tutorial.
 You'll learn about using [Lighthouse][lighthouse]